 If you are worried about something at school or finding your learning challenging, always speak to someone you trust – your carer, a teacher, your social worker or a member of your family.

 But there is also lots of good advice and help available online.
 Try the links below…

 Want to practise something you have learnt at school, find out more about your learning or need help with your homework?

-Internet Safety – Find out about how to keep yourself safe online.
+Click on the links below to find out about how to keep yourself safe online.